 So I say unto you – examine the innovation function within your organization, then go big or go home.
 Is innovation simply a marketing play, or is it producing serious, badass thought leadership which is steering your company?

 How can you tell?
 Simple.
-Look at your innovation program, not by number of ideas generated, or number of prototypes built, or even numbers of white papers or blog posts written.
+Look at your innovation program, not by the number of ideas generated, or a number of prototypes built, or even numbers of white papers or blog posts written.
 Look at it from a single data point “How many of these ideas are in use by our customers, internal or external, today?”

-If you have generated 2000 ideas, and built 100 prototypes and not a single idea has found its way into production, your innovation program is marketing.
+If you have generated 2000 ideas and built 100 prototypes and not a single idea has found its way into production, your innovation program is marketing.

 If that’s the case, I’d say, shut down your program and give the money to marketing instead.
 Or pad your compensation programs because your company will not be around for much longer, and you may as well have a decent exit strategy.